 "Digital" Business Card?

-Recently I took on a new role and I was about ordering new business cards.
+Recently I took on a new role and I was considering ordering new business cards.
 I reflected a moment and realized I don't really use business cards anymore.
 I decided that I needed a digital way to share my business (and personal) information, and I wanted to be able to control what I share.
 One of the side benefits of this is I don't have to share my personal mobile phone number either.

 Here's the concept - provide a phone number that anyone can send a SMS message (a text) to and receive an automated response with a vCard attached so it can be imported into their electronic contact list with a press of a button.